microsoft/xr-development-for-beginners/_docs/unit-4/0-introduction.md

 # Interactions

-This unit of the curriculum introduces the basics of user-application interaction in XR.
+This unit introduces the basics of user-application interaction in XR.
 From hands and controller-enabled operation to gaze functions, XR offers a wide array of possibilities when it comes to interacting with digital objects and applications.

 ## Objectives